-Non-refundable Account for Student Indemnification Fee: \$4.00 (NV students only)
+Account for Student Indemnification Fee: \$4.00 per new student enrollment (NV students only)

 A normal academic course load for BS-TWM students consists of 13.5 credit hours per term (3 classes), resulting in a quarterly tuition charge of \$1,856.25.
 Additional quarterly fees include the \$75.00 Library and Technology Fee and the \$40.00 Payment Processing Fee (on the Quarterly Payment Plan).
+Students in Nevada must also pay the quarterly \$4.00 Account for Student Indemnification Fee.